 If you have received erroneous or negligent legal advice from a lawyer and it has resulted in financial or other harm to you, you may have grounds for a lawsuit.
-This type of claim can be challenging to pursue, and requires representation by a lawyer who is experienced in litigating these matters.
-The lawyers at NULaw have the specific knowledge and experience needed to assist you in pursuing a solicitor’s negligence action.
+This type of claim can be challenging to pursue and requires representation by a lawyer who is experienced in litigating these matters.
+At NULaw we have the specific knowledge and experience needed to assist you in pursuing a solicitor’s negligence action.

 In general, all lawyers are expected to:

-If a lawyer has acted beneath the standard of care expected of them, or made an error, and their behavior has caused damage (financial or otherwise) to their client, that lawyer can be liable for negligence.
+If a lawyer has acted beneath the standard of care expected of them or made an error, and their behaviour has caused damage (financial or otherwise) to their client, that lawyer can be liable for negligence.